FactorySimPy/FactorySimPy/docs/index.md

 ## **Simple Example**

-**A simple example simulating a machine that gets an items from a buffer and pushes it to one of its out going edges after processing it**
+A simple example simulating a machine that gets an item from a buffer and pushes it to one of its outgoing edges after processing it

 ```python